GenomicsAotearoa/data-management-resources/docs/personas/persona4.md

 ![The data management information that Institutional eResearch Manager Darryl Baker seeks in order to support researchers](../figures/Persona4.png)

+Mouse-over for definitions: DMP.
+See the [Glossary](https://genomicsaotearoa.github.io/data-management-resources/glossary/) for more details.

 ## Darryl’s key questions to support research groups in their data management journeys

 * What are the needs of the researcher/research team, and of their data?
 See [Module 04](https://genomicsaotearoa.github.io/data-management-resources/modules/module04/) - Helping eResearch and libraries staff help you.